 Las Vegas Divorce FAQ – Divorce Attorneys

-Who Pays for a Divorce Attorney?
+Who Pays for a Divorce Attorney in Las Vegas?

-Everyone going through a divorce in Nevada has the right to meet their spouse in court on an “even playing field.”
+Everyone going through a divorce in Las Vegas has the right to meet their spouse in court on an “even playing field.”
 In other words, your spouse cannot deny you marital funds for a divorce attorney’s fees.
 If your spouse controls the marital assets and will not provide you funds for legal fees, your Las Vegas divorce attorney will petition the court for fees on your behalf.
 Nevada law does not allow divorce case legal fees on a contingency basis.
 At the outset of your case, you have several options which are best discussed with one of our expert divorce lawyers.
 But in general, we accept all major credit cards, personal and business checks, and cash.
 If you have friends and/or relatives that want to help you, we also accept payments from authorized third-parties.

 Can I Change Divorce Attorneys After My Case Starts?